Jenkins-Serrin type results for the Jang equation: Extensions of the classical Jenkins--Serrin theory

 {\bf Step 4: Analysis of the limit using the Jenkins--Serrin--Spruck conditions}

-The analysis of the geometric limit of the graphs of the solutions $u_k : \Omega \to \R$ using the Jenkins--Serrin--Spruck condition here shares structural features with the analysis in \cite{Spruck:1972} (see in particular Sections 5 and 6 therein) or \cite[Section 7]{Hauswirth-Rosenberg-Spruck:2009}.
-Because of the absence of a sub solution in particular, our main technical step, Case b below, is quite different. \\
+The analysis of the geometric limit of the graphs of the solutions $u_k : \Omega \to \R$ using the Jenkins--Serrin--Spruck condition below is in many ways similar to that in \cite{Spruck:1972} (see in particular Sections 5 and 6 therein) or \cite[Section 7]{Hauswirth-Rosenberg-Spruck:2009}.
+However, because we do not assume the existence of a sub solution for the original equation, our main technical step, Case b below, is quite different. \\

 The properties listed in Step 4 show that the components $P$ of $\Omega_0 \cap \Omega$, $\Omega_+\cap \Omega$, and $\Omega_-\cap \Omega$ are generalized polygons in $\Omega$.
 If $P$ is a component of $\Omega_- \cap \Omega$, then